Ale-JRD/Trads/content/post/index-T1.md

 Gio, staring at the frozen Ars, spoke.

-[In short, we just leave this guy here, right?]
+「In short, we just leave this guy here, right?」

-[Exactly.]
+「Exactly.」

-[Touka.]
+「Touka.」

 Eve stepped in front of me.

-[Once again… thank you.
-I owe you.]
+「Once again… thank you.
+I owe you.」

-[Without the information Eve gathered beforehand, I might have had Seras use her complete Origin Regalia.
+「Without the information Eve gathered beforehand, I might have had Seras use her complete Origin Regalia.
 Considering Ars’ characteristics, that would have likely been a pointless waste of energy.
-In that sense, your— your and Gio’s contributions were invaluable.]
+In that sense, your— your and Gio’s contributions were invaluable.」

-[Fufu… You’re as smooth-talking as ever.]
+「Fufu… You’re as smooth-talking as ever.」

-[Pigii!
+「Pigii!

-[You’ve been a great help too, Pigimaru.]
+「You’ve been a great help too, Pigimaru.」

-[Speaking of contributions, I was also protected by Eve-san and everyone, right?]
+「Speaking of contributions, I was also protected by Eve-san and everyone, right?」

 Munin joined the conversation with a light chuckle, her hand covering her mouth.